So you’re considering a career in tech and weighing up all of your options.

 The data analyst

-We’ve barely scratched the surface on what UX designers, UI designers, web developers, and data analysts do and how they add value to business—but as you can see, they each represent a unique yet crucial piece of the puzzle.
+We’ve barely scratched the surface on what UX designers, UI designers, web developers, data analysts, product managers and digital marketers do and how they add value to business—but as you can see, they each represent a unique yet crucial piece of the puzzle.
 With that in mind, let’s explore each of these career paths in more detail.

 2. Career overview: User experience (UX) designer